Blog

 1) Get clear about what you need

-2) Create a CV geared to applying for work experience
+2) Create a CV and cover letter to apply for work experience

 All too often this gets overlooked, yet most of us have family and friends, even neighbours, who might work for organisations we can apply to for some work experience.
 You could even ask at your old school!